nus-cs2113-AY1920S2/tp/docs/team/harithadiv.md

 - Linked these issues to my PRs promptly.

 ### Documentation
-- I have written in the User Guide and Developer Guide features related to calendar.
+- I have written in the User Guide and Developer Guide features related to calendar and datetime features.

 ### Community
 - PRs reviewed (with non-trivial comments)